Testicular Cancer (Germ Cell Tumors)

 Potential Future Role: Platinum-Refractory Disease

-While ctDNA has limited utility in standard-risk testicular cancer, emerging research explores its potential in platinum-refractory disease (~20% of patients develop cisplatin resistance).
-The EMIT study (NCT03980587) is investigating whether ctDNA can identify resistance mechanisms and guide salvage therapy selection in this high-risk population.
-However, this remains investigational.
+While ctDNA has limited utility in standard-risk testicular cancer, emerging research explores its potential in platinum-refractory disease (approximately 3-5% of patients with metastatic GCT develop platinum-refractory disease).
+Ongoing studies are investigating whether ctDNA can identify resistance mechanisms and guide salvage therapy selection in this high-risk population.
+Additionally, multi-analyte liquid biopsy approaches combining cfDNA with N-glycan analysis in blood and seminal plasma are under investigation (Cancer Cell Int 2025).

 Conventional Markers: Persistent Role Despite Limitations